-German buyers.
-To examine further the distribution of buyers within a market we focus on Germany, the largest market.
-The \mathbf{x} in Figure 4a plots the fraction of French exporters to Germany (on the y-axis) against their number of German buyers (on the x-axis).
-The frequency distribution has a mode of 1, generally declines, and has a long upper tail.
-Switching perspectives, Figure 4b shows the distribution of French exporters per German buyer.
+To illustrate further the enormous diversity in the size of individual exporters and importers we turn to Germany, the largest EU market.
+The \mathbf{x} in Figure 4a plots the distribution of French exporters to Germany (on the y-axis) by their number of German buyers (on the x-axis).
+The distribution has a mode of 1, generally declines, and has a long upper tail.
+Switching perspectives, Figure 4b shows the distribution of German importers from France (y-axis) by their number of French sellers (x-axis).
 The shape is similar but steeper.